-Hockey separates itself from many sports in the sense that it is incredibly mixed energy system demand and requires the athletes (at a high level anyways) to be excellent in several disciplines.
+Hockey separates itself from many sports in the sense that it is incredibly mixed energy system demand and requires the athletes (at a high level anyways) to be excellent in several physical disciplines.

-In particular, hockey requires high intensity skating speeds and involves movements that demand explosive, maximal effort actions such as checking, shooting, high velocity direction change and many other forms of body contact (defending the net, gaining control of the puck, etc) + body movement.
+In particular, hockey requires high intensity skating speeds and involves movements that demand explosive, maximal effort actions such as checking, shooting, high velocity direction change, and many other forms of body contact (defending the net, gaining control of the puck, etc) + body movement.

 In the development of athletic potential for hockey, training blocks are constructed and periodized to train the functional components critical to sport success.
 This means, analyzing the sports demands from a sport physiology perspective and mimicking them within the gym.
 In other words, keeping the good and throwing out the bad.

 Training time can be rare in most cases due to work schedules, school schedules, team schedules, travel, among many other things which makes the proper utilization of this training time vital for hockey players.

 You want to get the maximum return on investment (ROI) each time you step foot in the gym.
 Much of this investment has to do with the structure of how you are timing your training sessions to gain adaptations in multiple qualities.

 Now, what the heck do I mean when I am talking about balancing conflicting adaptations?

 Well, when you train you create a stimulus, how your body adapts to that stimulus is what you will gain from the workout.